Havering Changing arts and culture project supported by Clarion Futures awarded £1m by Arts Council England

 Havering Changing has been awarded £1 million as part of Arts Council England’s largest-ever Creative People and Places (CPP) Portfolio, which sees £42 million invested in 45 programmes from 2026 to 2029 to deliver more grassroots-led cultural experiences in areas across England where involvement in arts and culture is below the national average.

-CPPs bring together community, grassroots and cultural organisations as partners to take the lead in choosing, creating and taking part in creative and cultural activities.Led by Queen’s Theatre Hornchurch and a consortium of local partners including Clarion Futures, Havering Asian Social and Welfare Association (HASWA), Havering Volunteer Centre, Havering Youth Services & myplace, New City College, Kaleidoscope and The Mercury Shopping Centre, Havering Changing supports residents in Collier Row, Harold Hill, Orchard Village, Rainham and Rush Green to shape and lead the arts and culture in their own neighbourhoods.
+CPPs bring together community, grassroots and cultural organisations as partners to take the lead in choosing, creating and taking part in creative and cultural activities.Led by Queen’s Theatre Hornchurch and a consortium of local partners including Clarion Futures, Havering Asian Social and Welfare Association (HASWA), Havering Volunteer Centre, Havering Youth Services & MyPlace, New City College, Kaleidoscope and The Mercury Shopping Centre, Havering Changing supports residents in Collier Row, Harold Hill, Orchard Village, Rainham and Rush Green to shape and lead the arts and culture in their own neighbourhoods.

 Since 2019, Havering Changing has supported residents across the borough to lead more than 600 projects and events, reaching nearly 80,000 people and investing over £2 million back into Havering’s creative economy.